AdityaKotkar47/KBC/README.md

 # Kaun Banega Crorepati - Python Game

-**Welcome to the thrilling world of Kaun Banega Crorepati!** Test your knowledge, master challenging questions, and conquer the ladder of rewards in this interactive Python REPL game inspired by the popular Indian television show.
+**Welcome to the thrilling world of Quiz Quotient!** Test your knowledge, master challenging questions, and conquer the ladder of rewards in this interactive Python game inspired by the popular Indian television show "Kaun Banega Crorepati" (Who Wants to Be a Millionaire?).

 **This repository houses the complete code for the game, along with detailed instructions to guide you through setup, gameplay, and even potential contributions.**